splunk-terraform/terraform-provider-signalfx/website/docs/r/webhook_integration.html.markdown

 * `enabled` - (Required) Whether the integration is enabled.
 * `url` - (Required) The URL to request
 * `shared_secret` - (Optional)
+* `method` - (Optional) HTTP method used for the webhook request, such as 'GET', 'POST' and 'PUT'
+* `payload_template` - (Optional) Template for the payload to be sent with the webhook request in JSON format
 * `headers` - (Optional) A header to send with the request
   * `header_key` - (Required) The key of the header to send
   * `header_value` - (Required) The value of the header to send